 - stopped or irregular heartbeat

-In the most serious of cases an overdose will cause a person to slip into a coma.
-During overdose, a person’s body temperature will continue to climb to dangerous extremes.
+In the most serious of cases, an overdose will cause a person to slip into a coma.
+During an overdose, a person’s body temperature will continue to climb to dangerous extremes.

 Getting Help For Meth Abuse And Addiction